Actor Neil Patrick Harris to host Emmy Awards

-NEW YORK (Reuters) - Television, film and stage actor Neil Patrick Harris will host the 65th Primetime Emmy Awards, the highest honors in U.S. television, in September, organizers said on Wednesday.
+NEW YORK, May 29 (Reuters) - Television, film and stage actor Neil Patrick Harris will host the 65th Primetime Emmy Awards, the highest honors in U.S. television, in September, organizers said on Wednesday.

 “Four years ago, Neil was an amazing Emmy host and we are excited to have him back,” Bruce Rosenblum, the Television Academy chairman and CEO, said in a statement.
 “Neil is an extremely gifted and inventive performer, and we look forward to seeing what he has in store this year.”